SubiqT/GW2GoldSplitsReleases/README.md

 ## Known problems
 - Only raids are supported at this time.
 Support for other types of instanced content will be added after the alpha.
 - The interface may not look correct if your imgui styles do not perfectly match my own.
+- Crashes the game when open world events are re-scaled.
+Use the addon only in instanced content (specifically raids) for now.

 ## Disclaimer